-- 31 (1) The Directors shall manage the business of the Charity and may exercise all the powers of the Charity unless they are subject to any restrictions imposed by the Companies Act, the articles or any special resolution. - (2) No alteration of the articles or any special resolution shall have retrospective effect to invalidate any prior act of the Directors. - (3) Any meeting of Directors at which a quorum is present at the time the relevant decision is made may exercise all the powers exercisable by the Directors.
+- (1) The Directors shall manage the business directly; through delegation to committee or employed individuals of the Charity, and may exercise all the powers of the Charity unless they are subject to any restrictions imposed by the Companies Act, the articles or any special resolution. - (2) Directors who hold 'Executive' roles, as outlined in Article 40, are charged with specific responsibility to ensure operational, financial and legal compliance of the Charity.
+Their powers are subject to any restrictions imposed by the Companies Act, the articles, resolutions or special resolutions or resolutions passed by directors - (3) No alteration of the articles or any special resolution shall have retrospective effect to invalidate any prior act of the Directors - (4) Any meeting of Directors at which a quorum is present at the time the relevant decision is made may exercise all the powers exercisable by the Directors years (36 months) before they must retire and are eligible to stand again.
+This will be known as a 'term of office'.